dimforge/nphysics.org/docs/joint_constraints_and_multibodies.md

 Joints can be modeled in various ways but let's talk about the concept of **Degrees Of Freedom (DOF)** first.
 In 3D, a rigid-body is capable of translating along the 3 coordinates axises $\mathbf{x}$, $\mathbf{y}$ and $\mathbf{z}$, and to rotate along those three axises as well.
 Therefore, a rigid-body is said to have  **3 translational DOF** and **3 rotational DOF**.
 We can also say a 3D rigid-body has a total of **6 DOF**.
 The 2D case is similar but with less possibilities of movements: a 2D rigid-body has 2 translational DOF and only 1 rotational DOF (which forms a total of 3 DOF).
 The number of **relative DOF** of a body part wrt. another body part is the number of possible relative translations and rotations.

 !!!
 Note
-    The `BodyHandle::ground()` on the other hand cannot move at all.
+    The `Ground` body on the other hand cannot move at all.
 Therefore it has 0 DOFs.
 Moreover a [multibody](#multibodies) has a number of DOF equal to the sum of the number of DOF of its multibody links.

 !!!
 Warning
-    The number of DOF of a body or body part can be retrieved by `body.ndofs()`.
+    The number of DOF of a body can be retrieved by `body.ndofs()`.
 The [status](/rigid_body_simulations_with_contacts/#rigid-body-statuses) of a body (dynamic, static, kinematic) does not affect the result of `body.ndofs()` even if strictly speaking a static or kinematic body should be seen as having no DOF (because it cannot move freely wrt. any axis).
 The `body.status_dependent_ndofs()` method will take this body status into account and return 0 for static and kinematic bodies.

 The goal of a joint is to reduce the number of DOF a body part has.
 For example, the aforementioned ball joint removes all relative translations between two body parts.
 Therefore, it allows only the 3 rotational DOF in 3D simulations or the 1 rotational DOF in 2D simulations.
 Other joints exist allowing other combinations of relative DOF.
 Note that because there are less possible motions in 2D, some joints are only defined in 3D.
 This is illustrated by empty cells in the following table for joints that are not defined in 2D: